Are Your Conversations About Money Making You Unhappy?

 There Are More Interesting Things to Talk About Than Money

 Like… the soul, art, culture, music, a book, current events, family problems.
 Money is finite but your soul is limitless, your heart is expandable, your mind can travel galaxies.
 Feel rich and talk about politics, ecology, global warming, human trafficking, sexual assault, education, theatre, film, poetry.
-Feel rich with culture.
+Or feel rich with culture.
 Feel rich with involvement.
 Feel rich with pleasure.

 There Is a Time to Talk About Money